Karns11/RandomUserDataPipeline/README.md

 - [Objective](#objective)
   -This contains information on how to run the sql queries after the main application has be run successfully.
 The two options are 1) running the sql queries that exist in the 'sql_queries_file.sql' sql file in a database management tool like dbeaver (steps to install dbeaver and connect to the database are below) 2) running the python file in this directory named 'five_sql_queries_python_script.py'.
 This file contains the exact same queries, but runs them using sqlite3 and pandas.
 All results are returned as a pandas data frame.
 - [How to Run the Application](#how-to-run-the-application)
+  -This contains information on how to run the application to populate the end database with the random user data.
 - [How to Run SQL Queries](#how-to-run-sql-queries)
-- [Solution Summary](#solution-summary)

-### Objective

-Create a Python application that extracts at least 200 records from the RandomUser API, and then use an additional API to infer more information about the names obtained from the RandomUser API.
-After that, use SQL to perform 5 or more queries on the dataset that might yield interesting results.

-In this README, there are 3 different sections.

-1. 'How to run the application'

-   -This contains information on how to run the application to populate the end database with the random user data.

-2. 'How to run sql queries'

   -This contains information on how to run the sql queries after the main application has be run successfully.
 The two options are 1) running the sql queries that exist in the 'sql_queries_file.sql' sql file in a database management tool like dbeaver (steps to install dbeaver and connect to the database are below) 2) running the python file in this directory named 'five_sql_queries_python_script.py'.
 This file contains the exact same queries, but runs them using sqlite3 and pandas.
 All results are returned as a pandas data frame.

-3. 'Solution Summary'
+- [Solution Summary](#solution-summary)
   -This sections contains a detailed walkthrough of the code I wrote to fetch data from the random users api, use an additional api to enrich the data, and save the data set to a sqlite database.

-You will be able to find more information about why I chose to create each query, why the results are interesting, and common real-world scenarios where I created similar queries all within the sql files mentioned above.
+### Objective

+Create a Python application that extracts at least 200 records from the RandomUser API, and then use an additional API to infer more information about the names obtained from the RandomUser API.
+After that, use SQL to perform 5 or more queries on the dataset that might yield interesting results.

 I hope you enjoy this solution, and I appreciate the opportunity to work on this!